teaxyz/chai/package_managers/debian/README.md

 ## Approach

-There is a 1 to 1 mapping between Packages and Sources.
+There is a many to one mapping between Packages and Sources.
 During the load step, we populate the map between Packages and Sources (as in @investigate_sources), because information about a Debian package can be fetched from both data sources.
 While the parser currently captures all the information for each Package and Source (keep as-is),